 About me

-As an integrative therapist I do not believe that one approach stands out as the best for all clients so adapt my work, using the skills and methods from a range of approaches (including Person-centred, Psychodynamic, Attachment based theory and Cognitive behavioural therapy), to provide a unique and supportive experience for each of my clients.
+As an integrative therapist I do not believe that one approach stands out as the best for all clients so adapt my work, using the skills and methods from a range of approaches (including Person-centred, Psychodynamic and Attachment Theory), to provide a unique and supportive experience for each of my clients.

-Regardless of the length of time, being supported by a therapist that works hard to 'get you', in a relationship built on trust, openness, commitment and empathy, can provide increased self-knowledge, self-acceptance, clarity and emotional healing from all manner of mental health issues.
+For the deeper work which can possibly bring up lots of unprocessed experiences it is important that you see a therapist that you can develop a connection with.
+Being supported by a therapist that works hard to 'get you', in a relationship built on trust, openness, commitment and empathy, can provide increased self-knowledge, self-acceptance, clarity and emotional healing from all manner of mental health issues.

 If you would like to have a chat about the possibility of working together or if you have any questions, please contact me to arrange a free 20-minute telephone call.
 This will allow us to discuss what is going on for you and give you the chance to get a feel for whether I could be the right therapist for you.